 Now that your student is a Corsair, you, too, are part of the UMass Dartmouth family.
-We look forward to meeting you at Family Orientation: a two-day program that runs concurrently with New Student Orientation.
+We look forward to meeting you at Family Orientation: a one-day program that runs concurrently with New Student Orientation.

 At Family Orientation, you'll learn about university programs, procedures, and policies—as well as the many resources and services that UMass Dartmouth has to offer.